- Water tests

 How Good is the Water Quality in Switzerland?

-✔ Generally, very good tap water quality
+✔ Generally, there is very good water quality from the tap

-The average water consumption per Swiss citizen is 170 liters per day.
-This drinking water is used for everyday purposes like cooking, washing, and, of course, drinking.
-It must be free from pathogens and pose no risk to humans or technical systems.
-In Switzerland, over 2000 water suppliers provide the population with drinking water.
+The average water consumption per person in Switzerland is around 170 liters per day.
+Drinking water is used daily for cooking, washing, and drinking.
+It must be hygienically flawless and must not endanger health or technical equipment.

 Test Your Well Water